 About the Park

-To make the land more attractive to tourists, McCroskey cut viewpoints into some of the slopes, built picnic areas, planted flowers, and established a road.
-The Idaho legislature, however, had serious doubts about the new park, thinking it would not generate enough revenue to justify the loss in taxes, and agreed to accept the gift only if McCroskey would maintain the park at his expense for the next 15 years.
-McCroskey, then in his 70s, accepted the terms, and lived exactly 15 more years, fulfilling his obligation to the State of Idaho just weeks before his death in 1970 at 93.
+However, the Idaho legislature had serious doubts about the new park and agreed to accept the gift only if Virgil would maintain the park at his expense for the next 15 years.
+Virgil, then in his 70s, accepted the terms and lived exactly 15 more years, fulfilling his obligation to the State of Idaho just weeks before his death in 1970 at 93.